ErikThorsell/erikthorsell.github.io/_posts/2022-09-06-deconz-aqara-vibration.md

 > This will have a number at the end of the name, in this example mine is called binary_sensor.vibration_28.
 > So my entity id is 28.

+First, the number is not necessarily two digits.

-This is only the case if you do not modify the default entity_id provided by the deCONZ Integration.
+Furthermore, you will only find a number associated with your sensor if you do not modify the default entity_id provided by the deCONZ Integration.
 I prefer to _always_ modify my entities to give them more descriptive values.
 The vibration sensor of interest in this post, for instance, is called `binary_sensor.laundry_vibration_sensor`.